UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/doc/sprint0/product_backlog.md

 # Notes about this file:
-This file contains all the user stories for the product backlog.
-Each of the user stories have been grouped by the purpose and where
+This file contains all the user stories for the product backlog, followed by their respective acceptance criteria.
+Each of the user stories have been grouped by their purpose.

 ## General Sign up and User Actions
 - User story 1: As a new user, I want to click a sign up button on the home page, so that I can go to a sign up page and prepare to create an account.